 - Adjust lumbar support.

 Model S has a split rear seat that can fold forward.

 Before folding, remove items from the seats and the rear footwell.
 To allow the rear seat backs to fold completely flat, you may need to move the front seats forward.

 To fold a rear seat, pull the corresponding lever and fold the seat forward.

 Before raising a rear seat, make sure that the seat belts are not trapped behind the backrest.

 Pull the seat back upward until it locks into place.

 To confirm that the seat back is locked in the upright position, try pulling it forward.

-The front and rear seats contain heating pads that operate at three levels from 3 (highest) to 1 (lowest).
+The front seats contain heating pads that operate at three levels from 3 (highest) to 1 (lowest).
 To operate the seat heaters, see Operating Climate Controls.

 If Model S is equipped with the cold weather package, you can also control seat heaters in all rear seating positions, as well as wiper defrosters and washer nozzles by touching the climate controls on the touchscreen (see Operating Climate Controls).